 For the 18th year, Nebraska State Treasurer John Murante and the Omaha Storm Chasers will be sponsoring the “Why I Want to Go to College” writing sweepstakes, with entries due Friday, March 27, 2020.

 Prizes will be awarded to 12 winners who will receive contributions to the Nebraska Educational Savings Trust (NEST) college savings accounts – including $2,000 for first place, $1,000 for second place, and $500 for third place.
 Three winners will be chosen from each of Nebraska’s three Congressional districts, and three winners will be chosen from outside Nebraska.

-Each Nebraska winner will receive four tickets to the May 5, 2019 Storm Chasers game at Werner Park in Papillion, where they will be recognized during the game.
+Each Nebraska winner will receive four tickets to the Sunday, May 3rd Storm Chasers game at Werner Park in Papillion at 2:05 p.m. where they will be recognized during the game.

-“This challenge is a great way for students to focus on their goals, improve their writing skills while also learning how to save for their education.
+“This event is such a highlight of just how inspiring the NEST529 program can be.
+It is a wonderful way to challenge students to focus on their goals, improve their writing skills, and learn the importance of saving for their education.
 I’m looking forward to meeting the winners and their families at Werner Park,” said State Treasurer John Murante.

 Students are asked to reflect on the value of education and what they hope to achieve through higher education.
-Entries are limited to 750 words and should be sent to Becki Frishman, Omaha Storm Chasers, 12356 Ballpark Way, Papillion, NE 68046.
+Entries are limited to 750 words and should be sent to Andrea Bedore, Omaha Storm Chasers, 12356 Ballpark Way, Papillion, NE 68046.

 Information about the writing sweepstakes is available on the Treasurer’s website at www.treasurer.nebraska.gov/csp/.